fwong03/Happy-Camper/readme.rst

 .. image:: /static/img/readme_liststuff.jpg

-Going back to listing stuff, if the brand of the item you want to list is not in the drop down, select "Add a new brand" and type in the new brand in the input box immediately below.
+Going back to listing stuff, if the brand of the item you want to list is not in the drop-down menu, select "Add a new brand" and type in the new brand name in the input box immediately below.

 Database Structure
 =================
 .. image:: /static/img/HappyCamper_database_structure.jpg

-Happy Camper usees the above database structure to store user, product, and rating info.
+Happy Camper uses the above database structure to store user, product, and rating info.